 Mold build-up is not that big of an issue as it will not destroy your Kamado Joe, but it begins to be a problem when it builds up inside the grill itself and into the ceramics and the grates of the grill.

 Not to worry, this is also easy to clean, and the job will not be solely on you.

 See, the Kamado Joes have a self-cleaning feature that will help you get rid of molds.

 So here are the steps:

 Step 1.
-Get all the parts of the grill including the grates, the heat deflectors, and all the ceramic parts into the grill.
+Get all the grill parts, including the grates, the heat deflectors, and all the ceramic parts, into the grill.

 Step 2.
-Loaded the firebox with a decent amount of charcoal.
+Load the firebox with a decent amount of charcoal.

 Enough to last for at least an hour of continuous heating.

 Step 3.
 Fire up the grill and let it reach 500 to 600 degrees Fahrenheit.